Training to run 13.1 miles is a challenge, particularly if you haven't tackled the distance before.

 Mistake No. 4: Fixing What Isn't Broken

-Before starting any training program, a runner should first make a good assessment of where he/she is as a runner.
+Before starting any half marathon training program, a runner should first make a good assessment of where he/she is as a runner.
 By building on the foundation that is already in place, less pressure is put on the body to change quickly, and fewer injuries will occur.

 Ives suggests runners build in some transition time before starting any training program.
 "Allow for a 3 to 6 week window before getting into your program."